PhilipPfeffer/fastai_projects/README.md

 # fastai_projects
-Projects from the fastai course
+Projects using the fastai library

 ## Clothing Classifier